| |

 |

-Vale Estate - Cooinda Vale Vineyard, Barton Vale
+Cooinda Vale Estate - Cooinda Vale Vineyard,

-Road, Campania.
-Belmont Vineyard, 1431 Richmond
+Barton Vale Road, Campania.
+Belmont Vineyard,

-Road, RIchmond.
+1431 Richmond Road, RIchmond.

-Vale Estate: is ideally positioned facing northeast
+Cooinda Vale Estate: is ideally positioned facing

-Denis Pooley and his wife Margaret established
+Chardonnay.
+The late Denis Pooley and his wife

-our small family vineyard at Cooinda Vale Estate
+Margaret established our small family vineyard

-in 1985. involved in the business.
-The vineyard
+at Cooinda Vale Estate in 1985. involved in the

-is ideally positioned facing northeast overlooking
+business.
+The vineyard is ideally positioned facing

-the Coal River in southern Tasmania.
+northeast overlooking the Coal River in southern

-Vineyard: A stately house located close to the
+Belmont Vineyard: A stately house located close

-with a parapet to the front and sides.
+structure with a parapet to the front and sides.

 |